somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 * code credit to this [RStudio](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) tutorial.

 **Q6:** Modeling:
 f.
-Build the data for modeling:
+Build the data for modeling:<br>
-	1. Define functions: build matrix and reshape X (given in the blog)
+	1. Define functions: build matrix and reshape X (given in the blog)<br>
 	2. Extract values, build, create, and reshape matrix

 Assuming df_processed_tbl is the result from the bake() with the rec_obj and df, the code for part f2 for the training set may look something like this: